hunter-college-ossd-spr19/DOxygen-project-evaluation-02/evaluation.md

       <br>

 1. How many contributors has the project had in the past year?
-    * There 26 contributors in the past year that was active.
+    * There have been 15 contributors in the past year.
 <br>

 1. How frequently do people commit?
-Compute the number of commits per week for the past twelve weeks. (as of Feb 22th, 2019)
+Compute the number of commits per week for the past twelve weeks. (as of Feb 22nd, 2019)
     * This week: 1
     * Last week: 11
     * 3rd week:  11